pyinfra-dev/pyinfra/docs/using-operations.rst

         "pyinfra~=3.0",
     ]

-And create a `requirements.txt` file with something like this:
+And create a :file:`requirements.txt` file with something like this:

 .. code:: bash

     pyinfra

-Then modify the `nano.py` above to include these lines:
+Then modify the :file:`{nano}.py` above to include these lines:

 .. code:: python

     from pyinfra import local